 Additionally, our results may not generalize to other systems, or to other unexpected adaptation scenarios.
-We mitigate this risk by building our evaluation on two case study systems from different domains, a cloud system used to assess prior work [37], and a team of autonomous aerial vehicles [17], both designed to approximate real-world systems.
+We mitigate this risk by building our evaluation on a cloud system used to assess prior work [34], and designed to approximate real-world systems, such as an application running on Amazon's Cloud Web Services.
 We constructed our evaluation scenarios to sample as much of the space of possible unanticipated adaptation needs as possible, and leave the investigation (or even a taxonomization) of additional such scenarios to future work.
 Other future research directions include autonomously determining when to replan, and investigating how the system model can be kept up to date with reality.

 As systems become larger and more complex, the difficulty of planning for the unexpected will only increase.
-We show that knowledge reuse is a promising tool for addressing unexpected changes, while being underexplored in the self- context.
-Future work in plan reuse in self- systems has the potential to enable the next generation of autonomous systems to quickly respond to changes unforeseen at design time.
+We show that knowledge reuse is a promising tool for addressing unexpected changes, while being underexplored in the self-\ context.
+Future work in plan reuse in self-\ systems has the potential to enable the next generation of autonomous systems to quickly respond to changes unforeseen at design time.